PempheroKamundi/pempherokamundi/README.md

 **🌻 Always Learning**
 I definitely don’t know everything—no one does.
 But I’m wired to stay curious, ask questions, and keep growing.
 Currently diving deep into a BSc in [Artificial Intelligence](https://www.iu.org/bachelors/applied-artificial-intelligence/on-campus/)—because why not learn how to build the future?

-Let me know if you want it with a different kind of vibe!
 ---

 ## 📫 Connect With Me